MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/windows-server-hyper-v-host-minroot-behaviors.md

 # Windows Server 2019 Hyper-V host behavior running in the minroot configuration

-This article describes the behavior that is specific to the Windows Server 2019 Hyper-V host Minimum Root (minroot) configuration.
+This article describes the behavior that's specific to the Windows Server 2019 Hyper-V host Minimum Root (minroot) configuration.
 This article also and provides links to more information about this behavior.

 _Applies to:_ &nbsp; Windows Server 2019